 In Hattori Hanzo's sushi restaurant, there is a four-character Chinese saying hanging above the bar.
 It says "zui sheng meng si," literally "drunk birth, dream death."
 A rough meaningful translation is "To lead an unimportant and often dissipated life."

-Sofie Fatale's cell phone ring is "Auld Lang Syne", specifically the tune for the line, "Should auld acquaintance be forgot".
+Sofie Fatale's (Julie Dreyfus') cell phone ring is "Auld Lang Syne", specifically the tune for the line, "Should auld acquaintance be forgot".
 However, the tune is also a popular tradition in Japan, where it is known as "Hotaru no Hikari".
 This version contains completely different lyrics, and is commonly associated with graduation ceremonies.

 DIRECTOR TRADEMARK (Quentin Tarantino): (bare feet): Lucy Liu is barefoot as she runs to kill Boss Tanaka.
 The band at the House of Blue Leaves is barefoot.
 The Bride is barefoot as she escapes from the hospital, and tries to regain control of her legs.
 Uma Thurman's bare feet were introduced in Pulp Fiction (1994) before her face is shown.